SaidiMohammed/Jammming/README.md

 * Set the client ID variable to the value provided on your application page.
 * Set the redirect URI to "http://localhost:3000/".

-## All data here have already been deleted for security purposes
+### All data in the video below have already been deleted for security purposes

 https://user-images.githubusercontent.com/99802472/226210440-865e1343-e606-4e46-9943-f82f1a32bbe3.mp4